Alejandro-sin/Cookies-for-DataManiacs/README.md

 # INTRODUCTION.

-This project aims to create templates for data science pipelines using cookicutter.

-- Data extraction and webscraping
-- Data Processing
-- Modeling
+This template is aim to social scientist, data scientist, researchers, curiuos people who needs to realize Social Network Analysis

-# INSTALLATION
+# INSTALLATION.

 1. Select the template that fits with your project from the branches.

-2. Copy: ``` cookiecutter https://github.com/Alejandro-sin/Cookies-for-DataManiacs --checkout template-branch```
+2. Copy: ``` cookiecutter https://github.com/Alejandro-sin/Cookies-for-DataManiacs --checkout  social_network_analysis```

+# DEPENDENCIES.

+- `networkx`
+- `pandas`
+- `jupyter`